-> Deadline for manuscript submissions: 31 December 2013
+Deadline for manuscript submissions: closed (30 June 2014).

-> Interests: californian architectural history; Western / European architectural history from the 19th century onwards; Zionist and Israeli architectural history; the modern city since the 19th century; history and theory of sustainable architecture; contemporary architecture and architectural criticism; modern architecture in relation to philosophical and sociological thought
+Interests: Californian architectural history; Western / European architectural history from the 19th century onwards; Zionist and Israeli architectural history; the modern city since the 19th century; history and theory of sustainable architecture; contemporary architecture and architectural criticism; modern architecture in relation to philosophical and sociological thought

-> For quite some time now sustainability has been an important paradigm in architecture.
+For quite some time now sustainability has been an important paradigm in architecture.
 Yet in contrast to Modernism and Postmodernism, for example, which rather quickly created memorable designs and agreed upon conceptual parameters, sustainable architecture seems to struggle to define itself through exemplary, identifiable buildings, images, and ideas.

 Depending on time, place, and architect or author, sustainability in architecture can mean the renewal of Modernism, the return of traditional ways of building, the continuous innovation of materials, technology, and construction methods, the reorganization of human life along collective lines, or a path to individual salvation.
 Accordingly, is sustainable architecture an architectural practice, a method, a style, a social, economic, or even aesthetic principle?
 How can sustainable architecture be defined other than as in reaction to existing ecological problems, especially when considering that mankind may face ecological issues that are still unknown?
 Looking back at decades of experiments and sustainable buildings, do the efforts amount to a history of sustainable architecture with recognizable patterns and emerging questions worthwhile the attention of the historian?
 Or is all that remains a collection of discarded, even if quaint designs?